• Skip to main content

 Chelsea and Tom have taught a number of tandem seminars, and attendees regularly comment on the quality of instruction and depth of insight received during their seminars.
 This type of quality instruction has been built into the Escapology BJJ curriculum from the beginning.

-Tom and Chelsea are getting married in October of 2017.
-Jiu Jitsu takes up a huge amount of their time, but when they are not training or teaching, they travel and have adventures with their dog, Kimura.
+Tom and Chelsea got in October of 2017, and had a beautiful daughter in 2019.
+Jiu Jitsu and parenting takes up a huge amount of their time, but when they are not training or teaching, they travel and have adventures with their dog, Kimura.

 ⇒Instagram: @chelesa__leah